 The best way I can describe what we are seeing right now is a speculative mania.
 The question is, is there a stock market bubble?
-I would answer a resounding yes and will show why in the sections below.
+I would answer a resounding yes and will show a collection of signs of a market top.
 Of course in the meantime, the bubble can continue to get bigger since people are buying and trading like there is no risk at all.
-That can change at a moment’s notice as exemplified by the February 2020 stock market crash that took the markets down 35% in a few weeks.
+That can change at a moment’s notice though as exemplified by the February 2020 stock market crash that took the markets down 35% in a few weeks.

 When enough people buy lotto tickets, there are going to be big winners.
 If enough people gamble at a casino, there are going to be big winners.
 Statistically, if 10,000 people go to the casino and put $10,000 on black 15, 263 of them are going to be winners.
 And then 7 of them are going to win twice in a row.
 Since the payout is 35 to 1, after factoring in the house edge, for those who win twice in a row, the return will be 1,224% ($12,250,000).